-Furthermore, the National Institute for Health and Care Excellence (NICE), has been commissioned to develop guidelines on the prescribing of cannabis-based medicinal products by October 2019.
+The National Institute for Health and Care Excellence (NICE), has also been commissioned to develop guidelines on the prescribing of cannabis-based medicinal products by October 2019.
 The guidance will focus on four indications: chronic pain, intractable nausea and vomiting, treatment-resistant epilepsy and spasticity.
 It will be based on the best available international evidence and produced using NICE’s world-renowned process for delivering such guidelines.
 This guidance will update and replace the interim guidance.

 Campaign: HCPC Fees